trofi/trofi.github.io.gen/posts/266-Zero-Hydra-Failures-towards-22.11-NixOS-release.md

 periodic builder against `nixpkgs/master`.
 There I pick most recent evaluation and navigate to `Still failing jobs` tab.
 From there I pick failing package I like and check the build log.
-Apart from the build log there is also a commit at which the package was built successully last time.
+Apart from the build log there is also a commit at which the package was built successfully last time.
 That usually helps in bisection of exact commit that broke the package.
 Useful when you have no idea why the package is unhappy.

 Let's pick `synfigstudio-1.5.1` as a broken example.
-It's build failure is hiding in <https://hydra.nixos.org/build/197644988>.
-It's last successful build is <https://hydra.nixos.org/build/194567109> (`Inputs` tab says it's 667199140080a656d0be0d9c91b4bbac8828959f upstream commit around end of September 2022).
+Its build failure is hiding in <https://hydra.nixos.org/build/197644988>.
+Its last successful build is <https://hydra.nixos.org/build/194567109> (`Inputs` tab says it's `667199140080a656d0be0d9c91b4bbac8828959f` upstream commit around end of September 2022).

 [Build log](https://hydra.nixos.org/log/fd916xc57cfiwa3b7nm9x1i0f80czszx-synfigstudio-1.5.1.drv)